scoconno/scoconno.github.io/Teaching/Intro/1/Handout.md

 A **bad argument** (1) fails to have solid logic (fails to have an appropriate connection between the premises and conclusion), or (2) has false premises, or (3) both.

-What makes the connection appropriate will vary according to whether the argument is a deductive or inductive argument.
+What makes the connection appropriate will vary by the type of argument under consideration.
+There are two main types of arguments, deductive and inductive.

 #### Deductive Arguments###

 A **deductive argument** is an argument intended to give logically conclusive support to its conclusion.

 If a deductive argument has good logic, then the argument is **valid**.
 An argument is valid when the following situation obtains: if the premises are true, then the conclusion must be true.

 Note that the premises do not need to be true for an argument to be valid.
-Assessing an argument for validity asks us to suppose/imagine/hypothesize that the premises are  true (even if we know they are false), and then determine whether the conclusion must also be true.
+Assessing an argument for validity asks us to suppose/imagine/hypothesize that the premises are  true (even if we know they are false), and then determine whether the conclusion must also be true given that supposition.
 Or, to put it differently, we want to know if there is any possible way the premises could be true and the conclusion false.
-If there isn't, the argument is valid.
+If there is not, the argument is valid.
 If there is, then the argument is invalid.

 A deductive argument is **sound** when (a) the argument is valid, and (b) the premises are true.